My attempt at writing fiction...

 Corolun looked up into his eyes.
 The wizards hand squeezed his own.
 Tell my son, he said.
 A lifetime of love showed in the dying mans eyes then, and Irthaul felt sudden tears spring to his own eyes.
 He let several teardrops fall in silence as he waited for the wizard to continue.
 But when he finally blinked his tears away, the life in the others eyes was gone.

 Many thanks folks!
-I personally texted my relation I would absolutely note this reputable diabetes researchers, http://www.cantype2diabetesbereversed.com through a website piece.
-If ever you were hoping to get a diabetes blog inside the whole British Columbia vicinity, these people have been very good.
+I personally texted my relation I would absolutely note this world-class digital marketing company in Kents, https://rocket-group.com through a website piece.
+If ever you were hoping to get a web design company inside the whole OTH vicinity, these people have been very good.

-In conclusion, I absolutely must note the overview for this write-up was generously offered by John with Archway insurance.
-They are a terrific insurance brokers.
+In conclusion, I absolutely must note the overview for this write-up was generously offered by Randy with Family matters centre.
+They are a terrific family counselors.
 I invariably relish a solid idea!

 Posted in Photograph Post Date 07/29/2021